katietensfeldt/hot-or-not/README.md

 ### What would I have done with more time

 - Firstly, I would like to have gotten the enums working properly.
 I was making progress with it, and given more time, I would have gotten it working, but due to time constraints, that's one element I was not able to complete.
 - With more time, I would like to expand on the database, creating users with their desired temperature and temp units saved to their account, thereby allowing a user to simply log in and see exactly the data they want to see without having to continuously set the temp and unit.
 At the moment, if this were a live GraphQL API, it would only work with one temperature and unit type at a time.
+Another alternative could be to store the hotness settings as a cookie in the browser, or as a session token, thereby eliminating a need to store any data in a database.
 - I would have liked to figure out a better way to resolve the data that is returned in the query.
-At the moment, it runs several loops, so is inefficient.
+At the moment, it runs several loops, so not as efficient as I feel it could be.
 I feel there is a better way to accomplish this task than running - at most - 2 loops.

 ### Other